LibraryCarpentry/lc-data-intro/_episodes/01-introduction.md

 teaching: 15
 exercises: 0
 questions:
-- what do librarians gain from code?
+- What do librarians gain from code?
 objectives:
-- explain why software skills are valuable to librarians
+- Explain why software skills are valuable to librarians
-- know where to go for help during Library Carpentry
+- Know where to go for help during Library Carpentry
 keypoints:
-- don't be scared to ask for help
+- Don't be scared to ask for help
 ---

 ## Overview